-Objective: create spring mass cloth and investigate its behavior
+Objective: create spring mass cloth and investigate its behavior.

 You will create cloth that consists of mass nodes connected by springs and dampers.
-You may write your own simulator for this project or use an existing simulator.

 Explore the effect of different stiffness and damping settings on the following:

-- simulation speed (how large can you make your timestep?)
+- Simulation speed (how large can you make your timestep?)

-- simulation stability
+- Simulation stability

-- cloth appearance
+- Cloth appearance